 Research

-IDHEAP’s Public Law and Regulation Unit focuses on three areas of research:
+IDHEAP’s Public Law and Regulation Unit focuses on four areas of research:

-Regulating digital platforms and technologies: Digital platforms and technologies are now omnipresent, forming integral parts of our economic and social environment.
-However, although they undoubtedly generate positive economic and societal effects, they can also harm our political, cultural and social foundations.
-This first area of research examines how digital platforms and technologies affect the workings of the State and society more broadly.
+Regulating digital platforms and AI technologies: Digital platforms and AI technologies are omnipresent in our daily lives and play a pivotal role in our economic and social environment.
+While these tools undoubtedly generate positive economic and societal effects, they also pose risks to our political, cultural and social foundations/structures.
+This first area of research examines how digital platforms and technologies affect the functionality of the State and broader society dynamics.

 Follow us: